-Some leads can be less costly and have huge scale, but are low quality because they aren’t reaching people who are looking for your products or services (and therefore less likely to convert).
+Some leads can be less costly and have huge scale, but are low quality because they aren’t reaching people who are looking for specific products or services (and therefore less likely to convert).

 Other leads are more expensive but target people who are ready to buy.
 And then there is everyone in between.

-The various channels, targeting options, and content that you pair together to acquire leads can produce hundreds or even thousands of iterations.
-You have to understand which of these lead generation tactics produces quality leads and at what cost.
+The various channels, targeting options, and content that we pair together to acquire leads can produce hundreds or even thousands of iterations.
+We have to recognise the lead generation tactics that produce quality leads and at what cost.

-Here’s an example of how you can make this work.
-On LinkedIn, you target sales managers within the financial services industry who have interacted with your business once in the past.
-You serve them a customer story from a banking customer.
+For example, on LinkedIn, our target is sales managers within the financial services industry who have interacted with our business once in the past.
+We serve them a customer story from a banking customer.
 These leads might be more expensive, but they’re highly likely to convert, so the cost is worth it.

-Improving the efficiency of your lead generation tactics is important, no matter if you’re a one-person team at a startup or part of a larger team at an enterprise.
+Improving the efficiency of lead generation tactics is crucial — no matter if it is a one-person team at a startup or a larger team at an enterprise.

 At Salesforce, we improve lead quality and ROI by using Marketing Cloud Intelligence to run tests on our paid ads.
-You can run a test by delivering two or more versions of ad copy or form pages to different segments of your audience at the same time and seeing which ones perform best.
+We run a test by delivering two or more versions of ad copy or form pages to different segments of our audience at the same time and seeing which ones perform best.